Surrey Eagles all-stars Bongo, Pulver help hockey team soar at opposite ends of the rink - Surrey Now-LeaderSurrey Now-Leader

 For the Eagles this season, Bongo and Pulver are difference-makers at different ends of the rink.

-Right-shot winger Bongo co-leads the team in scoring with 24 points (as of Dec.
-1), and Pulver has been a brick wall in net, boasting four shutouts and .927 save percentage.
+Right-shot winger Bongo is among team leaders in scoring with 27 points (as of Dec.
+5), and Pulver has been a brick wall in net, boasting four shutouts and .927 save percentage.

 Both players are in their second season with the soaring Eagles, currently in second place in the BCHL’s Coastal Conference.